aayushbisen/bytebrewery/_posts/2024-01-12-binary-search.md

 **Input**: array[] = {10, 20, 15, 2, 23, 90, 67}<br>
 **Output**: 20 or 90<br>
 The element 20 has neighbors 10 and 15, <br>
-both of them are less than 20, similarly 90 has neighbors 23 and 67.<br>
+both of them are less than 20, similarly, 90 has neighbors 23 and 67.<br>

-**Following corner cases give a better idea about the problem.**
+**The following corner cases give a better idea about the problem.**
-If the input array is sorted in strictly increasing order, the last element is always a peak element.
+If the input array is sorted in a strictly increasing order, the last element is always a peak element.
 For example, 50 is the peak element in {10, 20, 30, 40, 50}.<br>
-If the input array is sorted in strictly decreasing order, the first element is always a peak element.
+If the input array is sorted in a strictly decreasing order, the first element is always a peak element.
 100 is the peak element in {100, 80, 60, 50, 20}.<br>
 If all elements of the input array are the same, every element is a peak element.<br>

 ```java